cpoff/jamdocs2/docs/getting-started.md

 ## Who does what?

 * Curt is running the project and will be lead developer
-* Sheila is the executive sponsor
+* Sheila: executive sponsor
-* Kristin is the lead design resource
+* Kristin: lead design resource
-* Jeff will be in charge of system administration.
+* Jeff will be in charge of system administration and domain management

 #### Pre-build window (April 9)